-Full post and beam frames: houses, annexes, workshops and cabins.
+Full timber frames: a house to live in, a summer house, an annex, an inspiring workshop or a cabin.
 The frame is the building.
 Honest timber, visible joinery, no shortcuts.

 How a frame is made